pgducray/houses_kaggle_competition/README.md

 Then we are provided with a test dataset for which we need to proivde predicted prices.
 Kaggle will then allow us to submit our prediction and give us a score on our prediction.

-## Key Finding

-### In this challenge we explored various ways to optimise our predictions.
-### We first work on preprocessing the data to see which data can help us optimise our prediction.
-### Then we tried various machine learning models to establish a baseline.
-### Finally we tried our first Neural Network for our final submit.

 The explorative steps and processing of the data can be found in [Baseline_pipe Jupyter Notebook](https://github.com/pgducray/houses_kaggle_competition/blob/main/Baseline_pipe.ipynb)

 My first Neural Network can be viewed in [My First Neural Network](https://github.com/pgducray/houses_kaggle_competition/blob/main/my_first_neural_network.ipynb)

-In the project, I submitted 3 different predictions to Kaggle.
+In this project, I submitted 3 different predictions to Kaggle.

+## The approach

+In this challenge we explored various ways to optimise our predictions.
+We first work on preprocessing the data to see which data can help us optimise our prediction.
+Then we tried various machine learning models to establish a baseline.
+Finally we tried our first Neural Network for our final submit.

+## Key Finding

+During this exercise, we see that feature engineering have an important impact on the prediction score and training time.
+It is definitly worth spending the time to do it properly once and have a preprocsseing function that can be used for further traingin.

+Additionnaly, a Neural Network is not always the best solution and we should carefully explore the baseline by iterating different machine learning models.
+Of course, my first Neural Network is a very basic one and can be greatly enhance which also add more complexity.
+Neural Network are limited to the amount of data available, which Machine Learning Model advantages when analysising smaller datasets.

 ### Baseline Model

 The first submission is a preprocessed baseline model using a [DecisiongTree Regressor]()